 - Lunch: Mon-Fri 7.00-24.00; Sat 8.00-24.00; Sun 11.00-23.00; mains about £16 to £49

 - Dinner: all day menu starts at 11.30; Plats du Jours £18.50; mains about £18 to £49

 - Seats: 150

-- Wine: An impressive wine list, based on the French regions, kicks off at around £20, and has about half a dozen in the low £20's
+- Wine: An impressive wine list, based on the French regions, kicks off in the mid £20's, and has about half a dozen in the low £20's

 - Children's portions: Yes, when possible